-- Step 1.
-Add the following amounts: - 1.
-Deductions allowed or allowable for depreciation, amortization, depletion, or preproductive expenses; - 2.
-The section 179 expense deduction: - 3.
-The downward basis adjustment under section 50(c) (or the corresponding provision of prior law): - 4.
-The deduction for qualified clean-fuel vehicle property or refueling property; - 5.
-Deductions claimed under section 190, 193, or 1253(d)(2) or (3) (as in effect before the enactment of P.L.
-103-66); and - 6.
-The basis reduction for the qualified electric vehicle credit.
-Step 2 From the step 1 total - Step 2.
-From the step 1 total, subtract the following amounts: - 1.
-Any investment credit recapture amount if the basis of the property was reduced in the tax year the property was placed in service under section 50(c)(1) (or the corresponding provision of prior law).
-See section 50(c)(2) (or the corresponding provision of prior law). - 2.
-Any section 179 or 280F(b)(2) recapture amount included in gross income in a prior tax year because the business use of the property dropped to 50% or less.
+Step 2.
+From the Step 1 total, subtract the following amounts.

+- Any investment credit recapture amount if the basis of the property was reduced in the tax year the property was placed in service under section 50(c)(1) (or the corresponding provision of prior law).
+See section 50(c)(2) (or the corresponding provision of prior law). - Any section 179 or 280F(b)(2) recapture amount included in gross income in a prior tax year because the business use of the property decreased to 50% or less. - Any qualified clean-fuel vehicle property or refueling property deduction you were required to recapture because the property ceased to be eligible for the deduction.

-- 3. Any qualified clean-fuel vehicle property or refueling property deduction you were required to recapture because the property ceased to be eligible for the deduction. - 4.
-Any basis increase for qualified electric vehicle credit recapture.
+- Any basis increase for qualified electric vehicle credit recapture. - Any basis increase for recapture of the employer-provided childcare facility credit.

 You may have to include depreciation allowed or allowable on another asset (and refigure the basis amount for line 21) if you use its adjusted basis in determining the adjusted basis of the property described on line 19.
 An example is property acquired by a trade-in.
 See Regulations section 1.1245-2(a)(4).
+Also, see Like-Kind Exchanges under Nontaxable Exchanges in chapter 1 of Pub.
+544.